 6. Indemnification by the Company.

-The Company agrees to indemnify each of the Holders and their respective officers, directors, employees, agents, representatives, fiduciaries and affiliates, and any underwriter (as defined in the Securities Act (unless a formal underwriting agreement is entered into between the Company and such underwriter, in which case the indemnification provisions, if any, set forth therein shall apply), and each person or entity, if any, that controls a Holder within the meaning of the Securities Act, and each other person or entity, if any, subject to liability because of his, her or its connection with a Holder (each, an "Indemnitee"), against any and all losses, claims, damages, actions, liabilities, costs and expenses (including without limitation reasonable fees, expenses and disbursements of attorneys and other professionals), joint or several, arising out of or based upon any violation by the Company of the Securities Act or of any rule or regulation promulgated thereunder (i) applicable to the Company and relating to action or inaction required of the Company in connection with any Registration Statement or Prospectus, or (ii) upon any untrue or alleged untrue statement of material fact contained in the Registration Statement or any Prospectus, or any omission or alleged omission to state therein a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading; provided, that the Company shall not be liable to such Indemnitee or any person who participates as an underwriter in the offering or sale of Registrable Shares or any other person, if any, who controls such underwriter within the meaning of the Securities Act, in any such case to the extent that any such loss, claim, damage, liability (or action or proceeding in respect thereof) or expense arises out of or is based upon (a) an untrue statement or alleged untrue statement or omission or alleged omission made in such Registration Statement or in any such Prospectus in reliance upon and in conformity with information regarding such Indemnitee or its plan of distribution or ownership interests which was furnished in writing by such person to the Company for use in connection with the Registration Statement or the Prospectus contained therein by such Indemnitee or (b)
+The Company agrees to indemnify each of the Holders and their respective officers, directors, employees, agents, representatives and affiliates, and each person or entity, if any, that controls a Holder within the meaning of the Securities Act, and each other person or entity, if any, subject to liability because of his, her or its connection with a Holder (each, an "Indemnitee"), against any and all losses, claims, damages, actions, liabilities, costs and expenses (including without limitation reasonable fees, expenses and disbursements of attorneys and other professionals), joint or several, arising out of or based upon any violation by the Company of any rule or regulation promulgated under the Securities Act or Exchange Act applicable to the Company and relating to action or inaction required of the Company in connection with any Registration Statement or Prospectus (or any report or other document incorporated therein by reference), or upon any untrue or alleged untrue statement of material fact contained in the Registration Statement or any Prospectus (or any report or other document incorporated therein by reference), or any omission or alleged omission to state therein a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading; provided, that the Company shall not be liable to such Indemnitee or any person who participates as an underwriter in the offering or sale of Registrable Shares or any other person, if any, who controls such underwriter within the meaning of the Securities Act, in any such case to the extent that any such loss, claim, damage, liability (or action or proceeding in respect thereof) or expense arises out of or is based upon (i) an untrue statement or alleged untrue statement or omission or alleged omission made in such Registration Statement or in any such Prospectus in reliance upon and in conformity with information regarding such Indemnitee or its plan of distribution or ownership interests which was furnished to the Company by the Holders in writing expressly for use in connection with the Registration Statement or the Prospectus contained therein by such Indemnitee.